Ian-Blanshard/MP1-Personal-Portfolio/README.md

 ![Screenshot of wireframes](/assets/images/figma_porfolio_page_layout.jpg)

-The portfolio page has a header which is in a seperate container to ensure it's effectively communicated what the page contains.
+The portfolio page has a header which is in a separate container to ensure it's effectively communicated what the page contains.
 Below this each piece in the portfolio has its own container these are two wide on desktop and tablet displays with one centered below on another line id there are an odd number of pieces currently in the portfolio, this ensures the design can be added to later easily.
 On mobile the portfolio pieces stack one on top of another.

 ### Colour Scheme and Font <a name="styles"></a>